No substitute for leadership

 Whether we talk about experience or engagement though, the crucial factor at the heart of organisations and people bringing their best selves to their work is culture and that’s our responsibility as leaders.

 The physical office or workplace environment matters, having health and well-being programmes in place too.
-But they aren’t the things that makes the difference to whether people really show up or not.
+But they aren’t the things that make the difference to whether people really show up or not.
 That’s down to relationships.
 The relationship I have with the company’s purpose and does it help me make meaning of my work?
 The relationship I have with my colleagues.
 The relationship I have with my line manager.
 And in these relationships do I have a sense of belonging, of feeling valued and trusted, of having someone concerned with my development, of having a say in how I work?

 As leaders, at whatever level, we have a massive impact on how people experience the workplace.
 It is often said that people don’t leave their jobs they leave their managers so investing in these relationships is an essential element of the leader role.